 (14) Moral rights are conferred on individual authors under the Copyright Act.
 These rights include, in relation to an author:

 Moral rights are not transferred and can only be exercised by an individual author (or co-authors) of a Copyright work.

 (16) Employees must avoid premature disclosure of inventions, material or information which may constitute Intellectual Property.
 The consequences of such a disclosure may prevent the University from obtaining protection or registration of Intellectual Property and may result in loss of commercial opportunity.
-The Associate Director, Innovation should be consulted prior to any disclosure of new inventions or developments in publications, to the media or otherwise to any third party.
+The Director, Research Engagement, Development and Innovation should be consulted prior to any disclosure of new inventions or developments in publications, to the media or otherwise to any third party.

 (17) Intellectual Property may constitute a valuable and useful asset of the University.
 For instance, a trademark such as the University brand is an important University asset.
 Inventions from discovery by researchers may warrant protection to allow effective Commercialisation.
 Course Materials created by lecturers are Copyright protected and industrial designs, business methods or new plant breeds arising from research and development in different parts of the University, may all give rise to Intellectual Property which should be retained for the benefit of the University.

 (18) Subject to clause (20) of this policy, the University grants ownership of Copyright in Scholarly Works or Creative Works created by an employee in the Course of Employment to the employee.
 The exception is where the Scholarly Works or Creative Works have been created pursuant to legally binding agreements with external funding bodies or commercial partners which otherwise vest ownership in the Scholarly Works or Creative Works.